Jetty Paerl: After the war

 In 1951, Paerl married Dutch illustrator Cees Bantzinger.
 In 1956, she finished in second place in the Nationaal Songfestival 1956 with the song "De vogels van Holland", written by Annie M.G.
 Schmidt and composed by Cor Lemaire.
 This gave her the right, with Corry Brokken, to represent the Netherlands in the first edition of the Eurovision Song Contest.
 Being the first performer of the evening, Paerl wrote history as the first singer ever to perform in the Eurovision Song Contest.
-At the time the contest was only broadcast via radio, and only the winning song was announced.

 In 1985, Paerl's husband revealed that he had been a member of the NSB for a short period of time in the beginning of World War II, after journalist Adriaan Venema had confronted him with letters he had sent to the Department of Public Information and the Arts at the time.
 One week later, Bantzinger committed suicide by drowning.
 Paerl herself died on 22 August 2013 in Amstelveen, at the age of 92.